Theoretical analysis of a Sinc-Nystr\"om method for Volterra integro-differential equations and its improvement: Proofs

 This completes the proof. \end{proof}

-\begin{rem} Theorems~\ref{thm:Vol-sol-regularity} through~\ref{thm:DE-sol-regularity} present the regularity of the solution $u$ assuming that the given functions belong to a class of analytic functions.
+\begin{remark} Theorems~\ref{thm:Vol-sol-regularity} through~\ref{thm:DE-sol-regularity} present the regularity of solution $u$ assuming that the given functions belong to a class of analytic functions.
 If another class of functions is considered, the result is expected to be different.
-See, for example, Kolk et al.~\cite{2009Kolk} and Pedas--Vainikko~\cite{2009Pedas}. \end{rem}
+See, for example, Kolk et al.~\cite{2009Kolk} and Pedas--Vainikko~\cite{2009Pedas}. \end{remark}

-\subsection{On the second point: solvability and convergence}
+\subsection{On the second point: Solvability and convergence}